All-new Mazda CX-30 SUV lease deals now available

-Slotting between the CX-3 and CX-5, Mazda has announced the pricing and specification of its new CX-30 compact SUV is now available to order, with leasing prices starting at around £200 per month.
+Slotting between the CX-3 and CX-5, Mazda’s new CX-30 compact SUV is now available to order, with leasing prices starting at around £200 per month.

 With ‘Sleek and Bold’ as its design concept, the Mazda CX-30’s styling follows current trends in combining a coupe styling and the bold practicality of an SUV.

 At 4,395mm long, 1,795mm wide, 1,540mm high and with a 2,655mm wheelbase, the Mazda CX-30 will be built on the same Skyactiv Vehicle Architecture as the recently revealed Mazda 3 and enters a new market segment for the company.

 Available in five trim levels – SE-L, SE-L Lux, Sport Lux, GT Sport and GT Sport Tech - the new CX-30 features generous standard equipment across the entire range, with windscreen-projecting head-up display, radar cruise control and LED headlights to name just a few of the high-grade items found on every model.

 Entry-level SE-L trim (£22,895) also comes with 16in alloy wheels, rear parking sensors, electrically adjustable wing mirrors, chrome exhaust tips and automatic windscreen wipers.

 Moving up to the SE-L Lux trim, available from £24,195, front parking sensors, heated front seats, a reversing camera and electrically assisted boot are added to the kit.
 Sport Lux (£25,295) includes 18in alloy wheels, a black front grille and adaptive LED headlights.